8 Questions to Ask Before Buying Pet Insurance in 2026

 • Nationwide also insures small exotic pets like rabbits

 If you think going without a policy is a risk worth taking or an extra bill you can avoid, consider the cautionary tales of both veterinarians and pet owners who’ve incurred exorbitant costs.
-You wouldn’t sleep easily at night without homeowners’ insurance—why should protection for your pets be any different?
+You wouldn’t sleep easily at night without homeowners’ insurance, so why should protection for your pets be any different?

-We turned to pet industry professionals from vets to insurance providers, as well as real-life pet owners, to explain how a customized insurance plan can help you avoid the heart-wrenching decision of foregoing treatment for your pet or going into debt.
+We turned to pet industry professionals from vets to insurance providers, as well as real-life pet owners, to explain how a customized insurance plan from the best pet insurance companies can help you avoid the heart-wrenching decision of foregoing treatment for your pet or going into debt.

 Interested in shopping for pet protection today?
 Find the best quote for pet insurance by entering your ZIP in our free tool.